 Final approval of the head of household is based on the person passing CHA’s screening requirements.

-Homeless - defined by HUD under the HEARTH Act definition Number I, with documentation through the City of Chicago or Chicago’s Continuum of Care-Coordinated Entry System. (see Federal Register/Vol 76, No 233); as individuals and/or families who lack a fixed, regular, and adequate nighttime residence and includes a subset for an individual who resided in an emergency shelter or place not meant for human habitation and who is exiting an institution where they temporarily resided.
+Homeless – Individuals and/or families who lack a fixed, regular, and adequate nighttime residence,includingindividuals who resided in an emergency shelter or place not meant for human habitation and are exiting an institution where they temporarily resided.
+Defined by HUD under the HEARTH ACT, with documentation through the City of Chicago or Chicago’s Continuum of Care Coordinated Entry System; FR/Vol 76, No. 233.

-Household - A broader term for family that includes additional people who, with the CHA’s permission, live in a unit, such as live-in aides, foster children, and foster adults.
+Household – A broader term for family that includes additional people who, with the CHA’s permission, live in a unit, such as live-in aides, foster children, and foster adults.
 However, household members are not family members and do not qualify as remaining family members.

-HUD -The United States Department of Housing and Urban Development.
+HUD – The United States Department of Housing and Urban Development.

-Imputed Welfare Income - The amount of annual income by which a resident’s welfare grant has been reduced because of welfare fraud or failure to comply with economic independence requirements that is, nonetheless, included in annual income for determining rent; 24 CFR § 5.615(b).
+Imputed Welfare Income – The amount of annual income by which a resident’s welfare grant has been reduced because of welfare fraud or failure to comply with economic independence requirements that is, nonetheless, included in annual income for determining rent; 24 CFR § 5.615(b).

+Income from Assets – The amount of annual income assigned to a household’s assets, calculated using actual returns (if possible).
+If not possible and assets are over the current HUD published imputed amount, CHA must impute income for the asset (based on the current passbook savings rate); 24 CFR § 5.609(a).

-Individual with Disabilities - The definition of an individual with disabilities is for the purpose of determining if an individual may obtain a reasonable accommodation or physical modification.
+Individual with Disabilities – The definition of an individual with disabilities is for the purpose of determining if an individual may obtain a reasonable accommodation or physical modification.